onsi/ginkgo/docs/index.md

 You can opt into succinct mode with `ginkgo --succinct`, verbose mode with `ginkgo -v` and very-verbose mode with `ginkgo -vv`.

 These settings control the amount of information emitted with each spec.
 By default (i.e. succinct and normal) Ginkgo only emits detailed information about specs that fail.
-That includes the location of the spec/failure and any captured `GinkgoWriter` content.
+That includes the location of the spec/failure and a timeline that includes any captured `GinkgoWriter` content alongside a series of relevant spec events.

 The two verbose settings are most helpful when debugging spec suites.
-They make Ginkgo emit detailed information for _every_ spec regardless of failure or success.
-This includes anything written to the `GinkgoWriter` and the source code location of each spec.
-When running in series in verbose or very-verbose mode Ginkgo will always immediately stream out this information in real-time while specs are running.
+They make Ginkgo emit the detailed timeline information for _every_ spec regardless of failure or success.
+When running in series with `-v` or `-vv` mode Ginkgo will stream out the timeline in real-time while specs are running.
 A real-time stream isn't possible when running in parallel (the [streams would be interleaved](https://www.youtube.com/watch?v=jyaLZHiJJnE)); instead Ginkgo emits all this information about each spec right after it completes.

+Very-verbose mode contains additional information over verbose mode.
+In particular, `-vv` timelines indicate when individual nodes start and end and also include the full failure descriptions for _every_ failure encountered by the spec.
+Verbose mode does not include the node start/end events (though this can be turned on with `--show-node-events`) and does not include detailed failure information for anything other than the first (primary) failure.
+(Additional/subseuqent failures typically occur in clean-up nodes and are not as relevant as the primary failure that occurs in a subject or setup node).

-When you [filter specs](#filtering-specs) using Ginkgo's various filtering mechanism Ginkgo usually emits a single cyan `S` for each skipped spec (the only exception is specs skipped with `Skip(<message>)` - Ginkgo emits the message for those specs.
-You can circumvent this with `Skip("")`).
+When you [filter specs](#filtering-specs) using Ginkgo's various filtering mechanism Ginkgo usually emits a single cyan `S` for each skipped spec.
 If you run with the very-verbose setting, however, Ginkgo will emit the description and location information of every skipped spec.
 This can be useful if you need to debug your filter queries and can be paired with `--dry-run`.

-Finally, you can tell Ginkgo to always emit the `GinkgoWriter` output of every spec with `--always-emit-ginkgo-writer`.
-This will emit `GinkgoWriter` output for both failed _and_ passing specs, regardless of verbosity setting.

 #### Other Settings
 Here are a grab bag of other settings:

 You can disable Ginkgo's color output by running `ginkgo --no-color`.

-By default, Ginkgo calls out specs that are running slowly if they exceed a certain threshold (default: 5 seconds).
-This doesn't affect the status of the spec - it is still considered to have passed - but can give you an early warning that a slow spec has been introduced.
-You can adjust this threshold with `ginkgo --slow-spec-threshold=<duration>`.

 By default, Ginkgo only emits full stack traces when a spec panics.
 When a normal assertion failure occurs, Ginkgo simply emits the line at which the failure occurred.
 You can, instead, have Ginkgo always emit the full stack trace by running `ginkgo --trace`.